ibm-cloud-docs/account/account_faq.md

   * To upgrade to a Subscription account, click **Upgrade**.
 * To convert between Pay-As-You-Go and Subscription account types, contact [{{site.data.keyword.Bluemix_notm}} Sales ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud-computing/bluemix/contact-us){: new_window}.

+If you're not sure of your current account type, you can find it on the Account settings page.

 Learn more in [Upgrading your account](/docs/account?topic=account-upgrading-account).

 ## If I upgrade my Lite account, can I continue to use my existing instances?